JamesClarke7283/AIGeneratedCodingChallenges/README.md

 ## Instructions for the AI to generate a challenge
 ```
-Write me a hard coding challenge that is language agnostic, write me a [CHALLENGE_NAME].md
+Write me a very hard coding challenge that is language agnostic, write me a [CHALLENGE_NAME].md

 It must include the sections: